manohar12345678/VideoGamesTrend/README.md

 # project- VideoGamesTrend
 ## > The dataset is located in the resource folder
-## > The python code file is located in the scr folder
+## > The python code file is located in the src folder

 ### Data set: